A special feature of Janet Stewart Reserve is a pā harakeke - a flax garden for cultural harvest.

 Take the 150 The Palms/ Spencerville bus; exiting at bus stop 51628.
 Metroinfo has up-to-date bus information.

-Dogs allowed under effective control
+Dogs are allowed in the reserve if they're under effective control.